avi251295/swiggy-data-analysis/README.md

 2.Jupiter notebook files: This folder contain IPYNB file where web_scrapping code are there which were used to scrap the data from Swiggy(Bangaluru).

-3. SQL Server File : This folder contain SQL query that perform to generate insights.
+3.SQL Server File : This folder contain SQL query that perform to generate insights.

 ## Scrapping the data
 ![part_1](https://github.com/avi251295/swiggy-data-analysis/assets/120267658/49a31185-4fa7-4b76-888e-690dd781afaa)